SysManSquad/sysmansquadblogdev/content/posts/2021-02-13-create-a-small-discord-py-bot-to-deploy-a-server.md

   - Scripting

 ---
-I volunteer to help run <a href="https://southwestccdc.com/" target="_blank" rel="noreferrer noopener nofollow">Southwest CCDC</a> every year, and had a need to deploy all of the communication infrastructure in a hurry.
+I volunteer to help run [Southwest CCDC](https://southwestccdc.com/) every year, and had a need to deploy all of the communication infrastructure in a hurry.
 With Covid Times™ upon us, we needed to move a competition that usually has at least one round in person to all-virtual.
 Discord was the obvious choice for how to do that successfully - it is targeted to communities of people, and has moderation tools.
 My discord server needed to have a few things:

   * A few general channels for normal Discord business - announcements, general chatter, help requests etc.
   * Private channels for each competing team